Book now

 Hari Raya Aidilfitri

-Hari Raya Aidilfitri is celebrated by Muslims in Malaysia, and focuses on forgiveness, fellowship and food.
-It marks the end of the fasting month.
-Shopping malls are colourfully decorated fairy lights, ketupat-shaped ornaments and Arabian themed markets.
+Hari Raya Aidilfitri is a joyous celebration for Muslims in Malaysia, centred on forgiveness, togetherness, and festive food.
+Marking the end of the fasting month, shopping malls come alive with colourful lights, ketupat-shaped ornaments, and lively Arabian-themed markets.

 Deepavali